owlsdepartment/ovee/docs/reactivity/overview.md

 }
 ```

 We used our first reactivity tool: `ref`.
-It creates reactive object with field `.value`.
+It creates a reactive object with the field `.value`.
 If reference under `.value` changes, we would now.
 Example:

 ```js
 const arr = ref([1, 2, 3])